GSA/piv-guides/_devconfig/ssh.md

 ### Procedures

 Use these steps to ensure that your workstation and Jump server recognize your PIV/CAC credential.
-When they recognize your credential, it allows the correct drivers to be enabled on the target Client.
+Your authenticated credential allows the correct drivers to be enabled on the target Client.

 #### Install PuTTY-CAC